 Every blog has a preferred way in — follow it exactly.
 Some take direct email, some use a contact form, and many use submission platforms.
 Three well-known, legitimate options used widely by independent artists:

-• Playlist Push — focused more on playlist and creator placement than traditional blogs.
+- Playlist Push — focused more on playlist placement and creator promotion than traditional blogs.

 These platforms charge to send pitches and don’t guarantee coverage, but they save you hunting for contacts and ensure your music reaches a real curator.
 Direct email is still worth it for blogs that invite it.